Herbs for Hard Times

 Bee Balm (Monarda fistulosa)

-I truly deeply love this gorgeous, raggedy-headed wildflower.
+I truly deeply love this gorgeous wildflower.
 It blooms from mid to late July in my region; every year I look forward to the way it colors the meadows with big splashes of soft purple.
 It has a strong, vibrant scent and flavor similar to oregano, and hummingbirds seem to love it.

 A cooling herb with antiviral properties, bee balm is sort of similar in its action to lemon balm - it calms a hot head and soothes a bad temper.
 When I drink bee balm infusion, I often think I can feel the heat leaving my body.
 The world gains a little more clarity and the emotional storm clouds begin to part.
 Bee balm helps you to see the beauty in the world.